 Although it might seem like your dog’s attention is fixated on the bird they want to catch and attack, it can work to redirect their attention to something else.

 We would attach a favourite toy to a string.
 This then can act as an active stimulus and give them something else to chase.
+You can see which toys our French Bulldog loves to play with and we’ve had the best success with.

 Alternatively, you can utilise your dog’s exceptional sense of smell by bringing meat-based treats along with your walk to distract them if it seems like they are looking a little too hard at that bird over there.